 Well done to everyone involved, locals, volunteers, supporters, family, council workers, politicians, Tumbarumba Historical Society, Men’s Shed, Landcare organisations, cycling groups…anyone who has ever helped in any way – a big thank you.

-It has been gratifying for all the hard working volunteers and construction workers, to see locals enjoying the newly opened rail trail during the lockdown period.
-As travel restrictions are lifted, we will welcome the many others who want to ride or walk our fabulous rail trail, and our town needs you to visit us.
+It has been gratifying for all the hard working volunteers and construction workers, to see locals enjoying the newly opened rail trail during the lockdown period in 2020.
+As travel restrictions have lifted, we welcome the many others who want to ride or walk our fabulous rail trail, and our town needs you to visit us.

 If you’d like to follow our Rail Trail Facebook page then click here: https://www.facebook.com/tumbarumbarailtrail/

-Note: Thanks to my husband, the Mathematician, for some words and editing support.
+Note: I ride a Trek Dual Sports+ ebike and love it!
+Thanks to my husband, the Mathematician, for some words and editing support.
 I have tried to use only photos taken by myself or my husband, or those in the public domain, but if I have inadvertently used a photo you have taken, I thank you for sharing.

 You can also find Deb’s World in lots of other places – stay in touch by clicking any of the buttons below.